-Here are 17 foods that can help relieve constipation and keep you regular.
+Here are 17 foods that could help relieve constipation.

 Dried plums, known as prunes, are widely used as a natural remedy for constipation.

 The insoluble fiber in prunes, known as cellulose, may increase the amount of water in the stool, which can add bulk.

 Prunes can be enjoyed on their own or added to foods like salads, smoothies, and baked goods.

 Apples are an easy way to boost the fiber content of your diet and alleviate constipation.
 You can eat them whole on their own or slice them up to add to salads or baked goods.

 One medium-sized pear (178 grams) contains

 This means that unabsorbed fructose may bring water into your intestines and